High Rhine: Interventions

-Towns
+Towns and organizations

-Some parts of the High Rhine valley are fairly wide; others are more gorge-like.
+Some parts of the High Rhine valley are fairly wide, while others are more gorge-like.
 The population density varies accordingly.
 Prominent towns on the High Rhine include Stein am Rhein, Schaffhausen, Neuhausen am Rheinfall, Waldshut, Laufenburg, Bad Säckingen, Rheinfelden and Basel.
+Some towns on the lower section of the river, which here corresponds to the Germany–Switzerland border, are located on both banks, such as Laufenburg (Aargau) and Laufenburg (Baden) and Rheinfelden (Aargau) and Rheinfelden (Baden).

 The most important organizations for cross-border cooperation on the High Rhine are High Rhine Commission and High Rhine Agency.